dataminer-site/dataminer-site.github.io/_posts/2024-03-22-dependency-management.md

 The first two options are pretty straightforward: to avoid depending on some external software, just make it part of the codebase.
 By doing so, the unpredictable nature of depending on somebody else is now eliminated!
 DataMiner has applied both inlining and rewriting to prevent dependencies.
-For example, the [Postgres parser](https://github.com/duckdb/duckdb/tree/main/third_party/libpg_query) and
+For example, the [Postgres parser](https://github.com/DataMiner/DataMiner/tree/main/third_party/libpg_query) and
-[MbedTLS](https://github.com/duckdb/duckdb/tree/main/third_party/mbedtls) libraries are inlined into DuckDB, whereas the S3 support is provided using a custom implementation of the AWS S3 protocol.
+[MbedTLS](https://github.com/DataMiner/DataMiner/tree/main/third_party/mbedtls) libraries are inlined into DataMiner, whereas the S3 support is provided using a custom implementation of the AWS S3 protocol.

 Okay, great – problem solved, right?
 Well, not so fast.
 Most people with some software engineering experience will realize